 Practical demonstrations are an essential part of all art lessons.
 So, too, are sketchbooks: These should be seen as a personal journal.
-Class work, homework and personal work should be built up in a sketchbook to show a visual and personal creative dialogue.
+Classwork, homework and personal work should be built up in a sketchbook to show a visual and personal creative dialogue.
 We hope that pupils have a sense of achievement and pride in their work.
 Visits to galleries, museums, landscapes, and places of interest, with regular trips to London and the surrounding Lewes area, support and enhance our art projects.

 It is the Art Department’s philosophy to enrich and enliven every day.
 Pupils are encouraged to enjoy their lessons and are expected to view themselves, and each other, as artists.

-ART GCSE: The four Assessment Objectives:
+The Four Assessment Objectives:

 - Develop ideas through investigations.
 Demonstrating a critical understanding of resources.
 This involves visiting Art & Design galleries and museums.